 Before you apply, you should understand how social security disability benefits work.
 At DeMayo Law Offices, we have decades of experience helping our clients recover benefits the Social Security Administration owes them.
 If you believe you deserve SSDI payments, but they denied or delayed your claim, our Charlotte Social Security Disability lawyers are ready to advocate for your rights.

 You must have an impairment that prevents you from returning to work in order to qualify for benefits.
 The physical or mental impairment must prevent you from maintaining a job or performing necessary tasks.
-The Social Security Administration sets the maximum earnings an injured individual can earn annually to receive Social Security Disability benefits.
+The Social Security Administration sets the maximum earnings an injured individual can earn monthly to receive Social Security Disability benefits.
 If your wages are above the maximum limit, you may not qualify.

 Besides your earnings, you must also have a documented impairment that either: